Energinet-DataHub/greenforce-frontend/README.md

 > Contributing?
 Check the [Watt Design System README](libs/ui-watt/README.md)
 > for developer documentation.

-"Watt" is a design system used by all frontend apps and is located in `libs/ui-watt`.
-It contains many different Angular components designed to be shared across products.
+This is a shared UI library meant to be used by all frontend apps and it contains basic components and functionality for speeding up app development.
+It is located in `libs/ui-watt` and can be imported from `@energinet-datahub/watt` in other libraries.

-It runs on Storybook, which is currently deployed to four different environments:
+The design system is showcased using [Storybook](https://storybook.js.org), which is currently deployed to four different environments:

 | Development         | Test                | Pre-production      | Production          |
 | ------------------- | ------------------- | ------------------- | ------------------- |